EC Comics: 1955–1956: "New Direction" and "Picto-Fiction"

-1960–1989: Acquisition from Kinney National Company, focus towards MAD and other licensing
+1960–1989: Acquisition by Kinney, focus on MAD and other licensing

 Mad sold well throughout the company's troubles, and Gaines focused exclusively on publishing it in magazine form.
 This move was to reconcile its editor Harvey Kurtzman, who had received an offer to join the magazine Pageant, but preferred to remain in charge of his magazine.
 The switch also removed Mad from the auspices of the Comics Code.
 Kurtzman, regardless, left Mad soon afterward when Gaines would not give him 51 percent control of the magazine, and Gaines brought back Al Feldstein as Kurtzman's successor.
 The magazine enjoyed great success for decades afterward.

 Gaines sold the company in the 1960s as E.C.
 Publications, Inc., and was eventually absorbed into the same corporation that later purchased National Periodical Publications (later known as DC Comics).

 During the 1960s, Gaines granted Bob Barrett, Roger Hill, and Jerry Norton Weist (1949–2011), the co-founder of Million Year Picnic, permission to produce a EC Comics fanzine "Squa Tront" (1967 - 1983) that would last for several years.
 In June 1967, Kinney National Company (it formed on August 12, 1966, after Kinney Parking/National Cleaning merge) bought National Periodical and E.C., then it purchased Warner Bros.-Seven Arts in early 1969.
 Due to a financial scandal involving price fixing in its parking operations, Kinney Services spun off its non-entertainment assets as National Kinney Corporation in September 1971, and it changed names to Warner Communications on February 10, 1972.

 The Tales from the Crypt title was licensed for a movie of that name in 1972.
 This was followed by another film, The Vault of Horror, in 1973.
 The omnibus movies Creepshow (1982) and Creepshow 2, while using original scripts written by Stephen King and George A. Romero, were inspired by EC's horror comics.
 Creepshow 2 included animated interstitial material between vignettes, featuring a young protagonist who goes to great length to acquire and keep possession of an issue of the comic book Creepshow.

 In 1989, Tales from the Crypt began airing on the U.S. cable-TV network HBO.
 The series ran through 1996, comprising 93 episodes and seven seasons.
 Tales from the Crypt spawned two children's television series on broadcast TV, Tales from the Cryptkeeper and Secrets of the Cryptkeeper's Haunted House.
 It also spawned three "Tales from the Crypt"-branded movies, Demon Knight, Bordello of Blood, and Ritual.
 In 1997, HBO followed the TV series with the similar Perversions of Science (comprising 10 episodes), the episodes of which were based on stories from EC's Weird Science.